mikegoatly/lifti/docs/content/en/docs/Index construction/WithObjectTokenization.md

 ## WithField

-An object needs one or more named fields configured from which to read text, each of which is configured using `WithField`.
+An object can be configured with one *static* fields that are known at compile time.
+The `WithField` method overloads allow for static fields to be defined.

 ### `name`